ufcg-lsd/arrebol/deploy/deploy.md

 ## Check

-To verify whether the deploy is running correctly, one can submit below sample requests to the Arrebol service.
+To verify whether the deploy is running correctly, submit below sample requests to the Arrebol service.

 ---